TeodorDyakov/supermarket-REST-api/README.md

 To run(or atleast how I run it):
 1. Clone the repo
 2. Open Intellij IDEA
-3. Click Open
+3. File -> Open
-4. Click on supermarket-api
+4. Choose supermarket-api folder
-5. Resolve the maven dependecies(maybe)
+5. Resolve the maven dependecies
 6. Run the project